 top of page

-I once again chose Okizu as my charity partner to support their amazing work and because childhood cancer sucks!
+Owen once again chose Okizu as his charity partner to support their amazing work and because childhood cancer sucks!
 In 1996, my mother at 51 yrs old passed away in Ireland from non-Hodgkin’s Lymphoma.
 My mother was very fortunate to have her siblings and extended family spend time visiting her in the hospital.
 I couldn’t help but notice other patients whose families were not able to provide similar support.
 Through an introduction from Barbara Novogradac, I began volunteering at the UCSF Pediatric bone marrow transplant unit.
 It was through this, that I learned about Okizu and their summer camps.
 I served as a camp counselor for two summers in their SIBs camp and my wife and I have been counselors at Family Camp.
 While it is heart breaking to see kids and their families deal with childhood cancer, it is also inspiring.
 The strength that these kids demonstrate in the face of such adversity is amazing – they are true little warriors.
 I will seek to channel their strength as I face the adversities of the row but these will pale in comparison to what these kids are forced to handle.

 Okizu (oak-eye-zoo) comes from the Sioux language and means unity, to come together, to heal from a hurt, to make whole.
 The mission of Okizu is to help all members of families affected by childhood cancer to heal through peer support, respite, mentoring, and recreational programs.